Have you ever looked at your grill design and thought, “I wish this lid wasn’t so heavy and didn’t slam whenever I let go?”

 Designing Grill and Smoker Hinges

-Typically, a grill hinge or smoker hinge design starts with a customer’s decision and is based on price.
+Typically, a grill or smoker hinge design starts with a customer’s price point.

 High-end and top-of-mid-range grills and smokers usually opt for counterbalancing.
-A $250 grill just doesn’t deliver ROI with counterbalancing.
+A $250 grill just doesn’t deliver enough ROI.

 A company looking to add counterbalance technology to their grills or smokers should have the following information ready when talking to a hinge designer: